Why study SfW Hairdressing?

 Assessment will be based on a range of practical activities in real or simulated workplace settings.
 Tutors will observe and keep records of your work.
 Some assessment may be done online using an e-portfolio system.

 What can I go on to next?

-- A Modern Apprenticeship leading to a Scottish Vocational Qualification (SVQ) levels 2 to 3 in Hairdressing.
+- A Modern Apprenticeship leading to a Scottish Vocational Qualification (SVQ) at SCQF Levels 5 to 6 in Hairdressing.